kmarkley/Indigo-State-Tree-Actions/README.md

 * **Log Missing Action Groups**
 If checked, any Action Group that doesn't exist will be written to the log.
 This is a handy way to get names of additional Action Groups that you may wish to create.

-* **Enable Debugging**
-If checked, extensive debug information will be written to the log.

 * **Delay between Action Groups**
 Optionally set a delay in seconds between execution of Action Groups.
 Default is 0.5 seconds.

+* **Enable Debugging**
+If checked, extensive debug information will be written to the log.

 ## Usage

 ### Defining Namespaces

 Use the plugin's menu items to add or remove namespaces.
-Removed namespaces will not delete anything, but will cause existing actions to fail validation.
+Removed namespaces will not delete anything, but will cause existing actions to fail validation and write errors to the log.

 ### Actions